 We acknowledge that you may not wish to accept your refund in voucher format at this time.
 Please note that until such time as you receive your cash refund, your voucher will remain valid and can be used to purchase flights and ancillaries for any future trip you might wish to plan.
 The amount does not need to be spent in one transaction.

-Again, if you wish to receive cash refund and opt not to use the voucher, it will go on the cash refund queue and will be redeemed for cash after 12 months.
+Again, if you wish to receive cash refund and opt not to use the voucher, it will land on the cash refund queue and will be redeemed for cash after 12 months.

-The Government agrees to provide a State-Guarantee for Refund Credit Notes, we are applying the rules by the end suppliers and in this case voucher is offered at this time.
+The Government agrees to provide a State-Guarantee for Refund Credit Notes, we are applying the rules by the end suppliers and in this case, a voucher is offered at this time.

 Q: Will my flights be cancelled?
 Should I change my dates?

-A: As soon as we are aware if your flight has been cancelled, we will contact you.
+A: As soon as we are aware that a flight has been cancelled, we will contact all clients who are affected.

-We do not know which airlines will cancel flights outright, and which will cancel only some flights as this is changing by the hour.
+We do not know which airlines will cancel flights outright, and which will cancel only some flights as this is continuously changing.

 Most airlines, with a few exceptions, are allowing free changes for travel at a later date.